Nazem Kadri: Toronto Maple Leafs (2009–2019)

 In the subsequent off-season, he signed a new one-year, $4.1 million contract with Toronto.
-On April 1, 2016, Kadri was fined $5,000 by the NHL for his second and third diving infractions of the season.
-The first came March 12 against the Ottawa Senators and the second March 21 against the Calgary Flames.
+On April 1, 2016, Kadri was fined $5,000 by the NHL for his second and third diving infractions of the 2015–16 season.
+The first came on March 12, against the Ottawa Senators and the second on March 21, against the Calgary Flames.
 On April 4, 2016, Kadri was again suspended by the NHL after he delivered a cross-check to the head of Detroit Red Wings centre Luke Glendening.
 Kadri received a four-game suspension for the incident, effectively ending his season, and as a repeat offender under the NHL Collective Bargaining Agreement, he was also fined $200,000.
 Despite these misdemeanours, Kadri's play throughout the season was strongly praised by Leafs management, most notably head coach Mike Babcock and general manager Lou Lamoriello.
 Further, Kadri was heavily praised for his penalty drawing abilities; although he was always complimented on this skill, it received much more media attention this season, with Kadri setting a league-leading best 49 penalties drawn during the season.
 Additionally, Kadri led the Maple Leafs in various offensive categories, including points (45) and assists (28).
 On April 13, following the conclusion of Toronto's season, Kadri signed a new six-year, $27 million contract with the team.

 On January 23, 2017, in a game against the Calgary Flames, Kadri scored his 100th career NHL goal.
 During the Maple Leafs' first-round series with the back-to-back Presidents' Trophy-winning Washington Capitals in the 2017 playoffs, Kadri played approximately 95 minutes of ice time throughout the series when Toronto were at even strength to help push the series to six games.
 He ended the series with two points, a goal and an assist, in all six games as Toronto were eliminated by the Capitals in six games.

 During the 2017–18 season, Kadri scored his fourth career NHL hat-trick in a 6–3 win over the Columbus Blue Jackets on February 14, 2018.
-During Toronto's first-round series in the 2018 playoffs against the third-seeded Boston Bruins, Kadri was suspended three games for a hit on Bruins’ forward Tommy Wingels in Game 1.
+During Toronto's first-round series in the 2018 playoffs against the third-seeded Boston Bruins, Kadri was suspended three games for a hit on Bruins' forward Tommy Wingels in game 1.
 Toronto lost the series in seven games.

-During Toronto's second consecutive first-round series against the third-seeded Boston Bruins in the 2019 playoffs, Kadri was suspended for the remainder of the first round for cross-checking Bruins’ forward Jake DeBrusk in Game 2.
+During Toronto's second consecutive first-round series against the third-seeded Boston Bruins in the 2019 playoffs, Kadri was suspended for the remainder of the first round for cross-checking Bruins' forward Jake DeBrusk in game 2.
 The Maple Leafs lost the series in seven games, surrendering a 3–2 series lead in the process.